WDI-SEA/notes/00-config-deployment/installfest/osx/optional-tools.md

 That giant command to connect to Atlas is way to big, lets make a shorter command Alias for it in our zshell config file.

-1. Open yor zhell config file with in vscode with `code ~/.zshrc`
+1. Open your zhell config file with in vscode with `code ~/.zshrc`
 2. Scroll down to the command alias section and add the following line, but replacing this generic command with the one you ran from the previous section:

    ```bash